flutter/flutter/specs/style.md

     // let other transitions that come later know that you were half-way
     // through a transition so they can shorten their time accordingly
     //
+    // best practices: if you're storing values on the state object,
+    // then remove the values once they are no longer needed.
+For
+    // example, when your transition ends, set the object to null.
+    //
     // best practices: if you're a style value that contains multiple
     // style values, then before you call their resolve you should
     // replace the state with a state that is specific to them, and